Instrument Insight

 How to Clean Piano Keys Safely?
 (Actionable Step By Step Guide)

-Learn how to clean piano keys [both Ivory and Plastic] safely in a step by step process, different types of piano keys, tips and tricks and much more!
+Learn how to clean piano keys [both Ivory and Plastic] safely in a step-by-step process, different types of piano keys, tips and tricks, and much more!

-However, there is no alternative to proper care and maintenance to keep your piano keys shiny and bright like new for years.
+However, there is no alternative to proper care and maintenance to keep your piano keys shiny and bright like new ones for years.
 But, is it really easy to clean the piano keys?
 Not so much if you do not know how to do it.
 In case you start cleaning the keys without knowing the right way to clean them, you might end up damaging them instead.

-So, to help cleaning your piano keys easily, we have come up with this guide on how to clean Piano keys safely.
+So, to help clean your piano keys easily, we have come up with this guide on how to clean Piano keys safely.
 In this article, we will explore the types of piano keys, how to clean them, and what not to do while cleaning the piano keys.

 We will also try to share some tips and tricks on how to take care of the keys.
 Let’s go ahead.